s54a/projectinit/Readme.md

 ## Extra Info

 While Deploying Packages on NPM I realized that whatever you have in your project will get included even if you use npm ignore.
-I dont know if npm ignore works or failed.
+I don't know if npm ignore works or failed.
 So I created another branch of this project in which I removed images and extra files.
 To reduce the size of the package & the node_modules size.